 Quite a few of us are also specifically interested in how people speak and what that can tell us about communities in Edinburgh and the Lothians.
 The diary project is part of Edinburgh Speaks, which is exploring how accent and dialect features express and construct speakers’ identities and attitudes.
 With your help, we can better understand how our communication is changing, particularly now that we’re mostly communicating through computers and phones.

-The study has been organised by Dr Lauren Hall-Lew and sponsored by the University of Edinburgh.
+The study has been organised by Dr Lauren Hall-Lew.
 The study has been supported financially by the University of Edinburgh’s College of Arts, Humanities, and Social Sciences (CAHSS) College Research Office; an ESRC Impact Acceleration Grant awarded to the University of Edinburgh (grant reference ES/T50189X/1; the School of Philosophy, Psychology, and Language Sciences’ Knowledge Exchange and Impact Office; and the ESRC Festival of Social Sciences.
 This work was supported in part by the UKRI Centre for Doctoral Training in Natural Language Processing, funded by the UKRI (grant EP/S022481/1) and the University of Edinburgh, School of Informatics and School of Philosophy, Psychology & Language Sciences.

 If you have any questions about what you’ve just read, please feel free to ask, or contact us later.
 You can contact us by email at email@example.com.
 This project has been approved by PPLS Ethics committee.
 If you have questions or comments regarding your rights as a participant, they can be contacted at firstname.lastname@example.org.